-A hygienic flooring that is easy to clean is one of our client’s biggest wish list items.
-Epoxy resin flooring systems are widely chosen for their hardwearing nature and aesthetically pleasing finish.
-Many industries use the hygienic floor, including the Pharmaceutical, Food & Drink, Automotive, Engineering, and Warehousing and Electronics Industries.
+Hygienic floor solutions that are easy to clean is one of our client’s biggest wish list items.
+As well as being a hygienic flooring, resin flooring systems are widely chosen for their hardwearing nature and aesthetically pleasing finish.
+Many industries use this industrial floor, including the Pharmaceutical, Food & Drink, Automotive, Engineering, and Warehousing and Electronics Industries.

 Cleaning Hygienic Flooring

 You can use a mop and bucket to easily clean smaller areas of Epoxy flooring.
 However, depending on the surface area, it may be more cost-effective to invest in a specific scrubber dryer.
 Manual mopping results in employee downtime and it is not always effective.
 In fact, it is often capable of leaving floors slippery and dangerous unless done properly.

 Surfaces that are larger or have a more coarse texture are more difficult to clean.
 As a result, they are likely to require a mechanical scrubber dyer to achieve a clean finish.

 A scrubber dryer which is sometimes referred to as a floor scrubber, is a mechanical machine.
 It works by using one or more rotating brushes to move water and cleaning solution across the floor whilst the brush head rotates.
 Put simply, it replicates the action of hand scrubbing with a stiff hand brush.

 As the machine moves across the floor it scrubs and dries the floor in one movement.
 You will often see scrubber dryers in commercial circumstances such as hotels and hospitals.
 Companies choose them for their efficiency and deep cleaning action.
 There are many different types of brushes and cleaning pads available.
 With this in mind, you should always seek advice on which should be used.